 – Wikipedia, citing American Mixed-Race: The Culture of Microdiversity by Naomi Zack, 1995

-Black lives matter, they do, and black people face challenges, especially in America, but as we overcome that hurdle, we come to the second type of racism Saris identifies.
-But as we do this, we put blacks in the same umbrella category as all other “minorities,” which we call, “persons of color.”
+Black lives matter, they do, and Black people face challenges, especially in America, but when we use the term “people of color,” we come to the second type of racism Saris identifies.
+But as we do this, we put Black people in the same umbrella category as all other “minorities,” which we call, “persons of color.”

 When we use the umbrella term, “people of color,” that is just us trying to avoid recognizing the individual challenges of each group based on cultural stereotypes and common misconceptions.
 The fact simply is that each minority group experiences different “people of color” challenges, and a large part of the problem is our refusal to recognize that these experiences are indeed different.
 It’s not fair to group them all under one, homogeneous, general term.
 They’re just not equatable.

 The term “people of color” generalizes the non-white, non-European experience, and applies it to every “minority” community in America.
 Do I have to fight against police brutality or for an education, like many of my African-American or Black peers?
 No, I don’t.
 But every day I have to prove that I can speak English.
 I have to prove I don’t smell like curry.
 I have to prove that I love my english and history classes perhaps more than I’ll ever love math.
 And to assume that those two experiences can be grouped together under the same umbrella term is wrong.
 It’s not just “politically incorrect.”
 It devalues the challenges and defaces the identity of each non-white ethnicity.
 And ultimately, “people of color” adds, essentially, nothing to the fight for the recognition of diversity, except, perhaps, the notion that the world is half-white and half-everybody-else.